ap0r/Self-Care-Bot/README.md

 ### **What is this?**
-Tinycarebot is an applet that will reside in a panel of your choice and display a message every five minutes.
-The messages revolve around the themes of body, mind, environment, social ties, and practical order.
+**Tinycarebot** is an applet that will reside in a panel of your choice and display a message every five minutes.
+The messages revolve around the themes of **body, mind, environment, social ties,** and **practical order**.

 <img width="353" height="125" alt="image" src="https://github.com/user-attachments/assets/96368ceb-8b33-4613-9004-0bb3a02d570d" />

-Some messages encourage hydration, movement, stretching, posture, breathing, and taking care of eyesight.
-Others encourage calm, gratitude, or positivity.
-The bot may occasionally give you tasks that that draw attention to your surroundings.
-They re-engage the senses and pull focus away from screens.
-Some social prompts involve reaching out or recalling others.
-They fight isolation and reinforce interpersonal bonds.
-Lastly, the bot will give gentle reminders about cleaning, planning, or completing tasks.
-These promote order and small productivity wins.
+Some messages encourage hydration, movement, stretching, posture, breathing, or resting your eyes.
+Others promote calm, gratitude, and positivity.
+Occasionally, the bot suggests tasks that draw attention to your surroundings, helping you re-engage your senses and step away from the screen.
+Social prompts remind you to reach out or think of others, reducing isolation and reinforcing connection.
+Finally, practical reminders help with cleaning, planning, and completing small tasks — simple steps toward order and productivity.

 ### **How to install**